kozity/definite/README.md

   - C implementation: add sorting when existing pairs are listed

 Edge cases (marked with (x) if it is, to my knowledge, handled):
-  - (x) empty recall string
+  - [x] empty recall string
-  - (x) empty record string for term
+  - [x] empty record string for term
-  - (x) empty record string for definition
+  - [x] empty record string for definition
-  - (x) duplicate term
+  - [x] duplicate term
-  - (x) nonexistent recall request
+  - [x] nonexistent recall request
-  - (x) strip leading and trailing whitespace
+  - [x] strip leading and trailing whitespace

 Known issues:
-  - None
+  - none :) (but tell me if you discover otherwise)

 Do anything you want with this source code and call it anything you'd like.
-I think it's cool and useful.